andrewdavidmackenzie/simpdiscover/README.md

 * A some Doc tests to keep the API docs correct
 * Github Action to build then clippy check then test all

+## 'announce' binary
+Run this binary from the repo using `cargo run --bin announce` or just `announce` if you have installed the crate with cargo.

+It takes an optional command line parameter to specify the String for the beacon message to announce:
+`cargo run --bin announce -- Hello`

+## 'listen' binary
+Run this binary from the repo using `cargo run --bin listen` or just `listen` if you have installed the crate with cargo.

+It takes an optional command line parameter to specify the String for the beacon message to wait for before exiting:
+`cargo run --bin listen -- Hello`

 # Implementation Notes
 Simplest solution
 Server